 State Office Program Specialist for Transition consultation is required when assistive technology purchases are made before the completion of the student's senior year of high school to ensure that the school in unable to provide the assistive technology and that the appropriate funding is used.

 VR Supervisor consultation is required when uncertainty exists regarding if TWC-VR staff services should be entered into TTS as a required activity or coordinated activity.
-Additionally, an inquiry may be submitted to the VR Pre-ETS mailbox at vr.pre-ets@twc.texas.gov.REVIEW
+Additionally, an inquiry may be submitted to the VR Pre-ETS mailbox at vr.pre-ets@twc.texas.gov.

+State Office Program Specialist for Transition consultation required for all Temporary Learning Experiences, Camps, Workshops, and Seminars.
+Submit to the VR Pre-ETS mailbox at vr.pre-ets@twc.texas.gov.

+REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.